ward/run/_posts/2018-11-04-teltowkanal-halbmarathon.md

 > (no official splits, just estimating both distance and pace from GPS after
 > the fact)

+[VID: Running in my little group, shortly after starting lap two.
+My singlet has the white diagonal stripe.
+Note that I did not notice yellow socks (right behind me) at any time in the race and only realised he must have been in our group from watching this video.][lap2start]

 It goes great until 8 to 9 km in.
 Around then a few metre gap appears between orange shorts and woman in black.
 My watch tells me she is going too slow.
 I move to close the gap, she tries to hold on.
 The pacing